-If you require a paper copy of any of these policies, please contact the school office.
-These can be requested free of charge.
+If you require a paper copy of any of these policies or any other policies, please contact the school office by emailing email@example.com - these can be requested free of charge.

 Please do not bring dogs onto the school grounds.